SEMOSS/documentation/docusaurus/docs/Advanced Installation/Setup a Moose Assistant.md

 import MooseAIAssistantDemonstration1 from '../../static/Demos/MooseAIAssistantDemonstration1.mp4'

 # Overview
 Moose AI is an AI smart assistant widget that can be added to a SEMOSS insight to assist the user with data inquiries.
-You can follow the steps below to set up Moose AI on your CFG instance.
+You can follow the steps below to set up Moose AI on your  instance.

 <ReactPlayer controls url={MooseAIAssistantDemonstration1}/>